-Lisa Rinna Flaunts Ageless Body In String Bikini For ‘Monday Morning Thirst Trap’
+Lisa Rinna Flaunts Ageless Body In String Bikini For 'Monday Morning Thirst Trap'

 The sizzling photo caught the attention of plenty of famous faces.

-“This is the distraction my dentist office visit needs!!!!!,” Kelly Ripa commented with five fire emoji.
+"This is the distraction my dentist office visit needs!!!!!"
+Kelly Ripa commented with five fire emoji.

-“So hot!!!,” wrote Selling Sunset star Christine Quinn with the same emoji.
+"So hot!!!" wrote Selling Sunset star Christine Quinn with the same emoji.

 "Everything," her RHOBH co-star Dorit Kemsley wrote with three fire symbols.